qzq92/Dash-sample-analytics-dashboard-concept/README.md

 ## Using this application

+### Local Development

 Run this app locally by:
 ```
 python app.py
 ```
 Open http://0.0.0.0:8050/ in your browser, you will see an interactive dashboard.

+### Plotly Cloud Deployment

+The application is configured for Plotly Cloud deployment:
+- `gunicorn` is included in `requirements.txt`
+- `server = app.server` is exposed for WSGI compatibility
+- `app.run()` is conditional and only executes in local development mode
+- For deployment, use: `gunicorn app:server`

 The application will automatically:
 - Download HDB carpark information on startup (if `data/HDBCarparkInformation.csv` doesn't exist)